tukasa0001/TownOfHost/README-EN.md

 Replace From：Shapeshifter<br>

 Can vent, sabotage, and transform initially, but can not kill.
-If all of the Imposters who are not Sidekicks die, the Sidekick will be able to kill.
+If all of the Impostors who are not Sidekicks die, the Sidekick will be able to kill.
 If the Sidekick is not killable, they will still have a kill button, but they can not be killable.
 They can continue to transform even after the kill is enabled.